umfieldrobotics/cnpypp/README.md

 An example of this usage is provided in `examples/range_zip_example.cpp`.

 ### Writing data to .npz
-NPZ files are just zip archives containing one or more NPY files. `cnpy++` supports writing these, however, only without compression.
+NPZ files are just zip archives containing one or more NPY files.

 ```c++
 template <typename TConstInputIterator>